elastic/ecctl/docs/ecctl_comment_create.md

 ```
   -h, --help                   help for create
-      --resource-id string     Id of the resource that a Comment belongs to.
+      --resource-id string     ID of the resource that a comment belongs to.
       --resource-type string   The kind of resource that a comment belongs to.
 Should be one of [elasticsearch, kibana, apm, appsearch, enterprise_search, allocator, constructor, runner, proxy].
 ```